d3plus/d3plus-website/_examples/d3plus-axis/getting-started/index.md

 ---
-title: Getting Started
+title: Creating an Axis
 width: 600
 height: 300
+time: 1503372439008
+date: August 22, 2017
 ---

 [width]: 600
 [height]: 300

-# Getting Started
+# Creating an Axis

-d3plus-axis extrapolates on the ideas presented in [d3-axis](https://github.com/d3/d3-axis), most notably by adding grid lines and fitting the axis within the allotted space.
-To create a bottom axis in an SVG group defined like this:
+The [d3plus-axis](https://github.com/d3plus/d3plus-axis) module expands on the ideas presented in [d3-axis](https://github.com/d3/d3-axis), most notably by adding grid lines and fitting the axis within the allotted space.
+To create a bottom aligned axis in an SVG group defined like this:

 ```html
 <svg width=600 height=300>